teruo41/aqis2024sw/index.md

 ## Registration
 ___Please Register [here](https://forms.office.com/r/aBzvTxyC93)!!!___
 - No registration fee is required.
+- We will accept up to 20 poster presentations in the poster session.
+Please enter your poster information in the registration form by __Aug.
+10th__.
+Notification will be sent by Aug.
+16th.
-- The registration deadline to join the evening social event is __Aug.
+- The registration deadline for the evening social event is __Aug.
 10th__.

 ## Host
 Committees on AQIS2024 Satellite Workshop on Fault-Tolerant Quantum Computing